 Students who earn a grade of C, D, or F for any course may repeat the course at NPRC prior to the receipt of a degree or certificate.
-Repeated course must be the same course and be retaken for the same number of credits as originally attempted.
+A repeated course must be the same course and be retaken for the same number of credits as originally attempted.
 Students may only earn credit for the same course once.
 All grades earned shall remain on a student's transcript.
 When a course is repeated, the original course and grade will remain on the transcript and any repeat(s) of the course will be noted with an R on the student's transcript placed next to all, but the highest grade assigned to the course (i.e., CR, DR, or FR).
 Courses may be repeated a maximum of three times unless granted special permission to exceed the maximum by the Vice President of Academic and Student Affairs or designee.
 Only grades of A, B, C, D, or F with no added R notation are used in the calculation of GPA.
-For purposes of assigning academic progress and academic status, credit hours earned exclude courses with assigned grades that include an R notation per NPRC-3220: Standards of Academic Progress for Students.
+For purposes of assigning academic progress and academic status, credit hours earned exclude courses with assigned grades that include an R notation, whereas credit hours attempted include courses with assigned grades that include an R notation per NPRC-3220: Standards of Academic Progress for Students.
 Refer to the Standards of Academic Progress catalog section for additional details.